-Ensure the TRAILER HEIGHT is raised to MAXIMUM and then lower the harrow sections into field position using the Transport Cylinders.

-7. Adjust Tine Angle and Trailer Height settings.
+- Ensure the TRAILER HEIGHT is raised to MAXIMUM and then lower the harrow sections into field position using the Transport Cylinders. - 8.
+Lower the disc sections using the Disc Cylinders. - 9.
+Adjust Tine Angle, Trailer Height and Disc Settings.

 Operation - Indicator Overview